Alekseksandros/sprint1/README.md

 ▪ Metrics from GitHub.
 Also used to assess individual contribution

-▪ Code quality including comments
+▪ Code quality including comments.